microsoft/azure-repos-pr-multi-cherry-pick/README.md

 ### **Configure your VS Code project to debug against Azure DevOps**

 In VS Code, press **F5** to start debugging (making sure the webpack-dev-server is still running).
-The default launch configuration should be set to Firefox.
-Chrome configurations are included in the sample as well in case the Chrome debugging extension eventually supports iframes.
+The default launch configuration should be set to **Firefox**.

+**Note**: Chrome configurations are included in the sample as well in case the Chrome debugging extension eventually supports iframes.
 However, debugging iframes is only supported in the Debugger for Firefox extension for now.

 Once Firefox starts up, you will have to go through the steps of allowing the `localhost:3000` certificate again and log into your Azure DevOps account.
 From now on, if you leave this Firefox window open, the debugger will reattach instead of starting a clean Firefox instance each time.